anainesvs/Omic_Class/README.md

-## Integrating multiple Omics for Prediction of BC Survival
+## Integrating multiple Omics for Prediction of BC Outcome

-The following scripts illustrate how to fit some of the models presented in *Vazquez et al., Genetics, 2016*, the scripts are also provided at: [https://github.com/anainesvs/VAZQUEZ_etal_GENETICS_2016](https://github.com/anainesvs/VAZQUEZ_etal_GENETICS_2016), please refer to that webpage for updates.
+The following scripts illustrate how to fit G-BLUP models to integrate omics to predict cancer outcomes.
+A full article is  presented in *Vazquez et al., Genetics, 2016*, the scripts are also provided at: [https://github.com/anainesvs/VAZQUEZ_etal_GENETICS_2016](https://github.com/anainesvs/VAZQUEZ_etal_GENETICS_2016).

 **Contact**: avazquez@msu.edu